 \subsubsection{Analysis on Simulated Hardware}

-Table \ref{tab:cycles_speedup} presents a detailed analysis of execution cycles and speedup ratios for MAS-Attention compared to other methods across all tested networks.
-The data highlights that MAS-Attention consistently achieves superior performance, with speedup factors ranging from $1.02\times$ to $8.50\times$ over Layer-Wise, and up to $5.25\times$ over Soft-Pipe, $2.75\times$ over FLAT, and $2.00\times$ over TileFlow methods.
-The geometric mean of these speedup values—$5.09\times$, $2.78\times$, $1.70\times$, and $1.31\times$ respectively—demonstrates MAS-Attention's overall efficiency in reducing execution time.
-This substantial performance improvement underscores MAS-Attention's effectiveness as an advanced solution for optimizing computational efficiency in attention mechanisms.
+Table \ref{tab:cycles_speedup} presents a detailed analysis of execution cycles and speedup ratios for MAS-Attention compared to other methods across all tested networks. {The data highlights that MAS-Attention consistently achieves superior performance, with speedup factors up to $8.50\times$ over Layer-Wise, $4.5\times$ over Soft-Pipe, $2.75\times$ over FLAT, $1.75\times$ over TileFlow, and $1.47\times$ over FuseMax methods.
+The geometric means of these speedup values—$5.09\times$, $2.78\times$, $1.70\times$, $1.31\times$, and $1.27\times$ respectively—demonstrate MAS-Attention's overall efficiency in reducing execution time.} This substantial performance improvement underscores MAS-Attention's effectiveness as an advanced solution for optimizing computational efficiency in attention mechanisms.